ivanpierre/wrapping-clojure-tooling-in-containers/README.md

 The name of the container when it is running.

 ### WEB_PORT
 The port your web application runs on inside the docker container.
+(I switched this to port 3449, for Figwheel.)

 ## Make Targets